Introduction -how to buy a computer for business

 The VAT Flat Rate Scheme

 If your business is registered for VAT and uses the VAT Flat Rate Scheme, it cannot reclaim the VAT incurred on everyday business expenses.
 However, if you buy certain assets, such as company equipment, it can reclaim the input VAT.
-Important to note this is on the basis that the total cost (including VAT) is at least £2,000.
-Therefore, you can claim VAT on laptops and also claim VAT on computer equipment.
-The types of equipment will include computers, laptops, and other electronic devices.
+Indeed, this is on the basis that the total computer or laptop cost (including VAT) is at least £2,000.
+Therefore, you can claim VAT on laptops for work and also claim VAT on computer equipment.
+The types of equipment will include small business laptop computers, desktop computers, and other electronic devices.

 The above does not mean that you need to spend £2,000 or more on one piece of kit.
 You can buy a laptop for business use and other equipment at the same time.
-Notably, this can include a printer, a scanner, extra monitors, extra memory, speakers, etc. Therefore, if the combined cost comes to at least £2,000, you can claim the VAT amount.
+Therefore, when you buy a computer for business, this can include a printer, a scanner, extra monitors, extra memory, speakers, etc. Therefore, if the combined computer or laptop cost comes to at least £2,000, you can claim the VAT amount.

 The Normal / Standard Scheme

-If your company is VAT registered and uses the `normal scheme,’ it can claim back the VAT on any computer equipment, and it can also claim the VAT on all other everyday business expenses.
+If your company is VAT registered and uses the `normal scheme,’ it can claim back the VAT on any business computer hardware.
+In addition, it can also claim the VAT on all other everyday business expenses.
 In the example shown above, computer equipment costing £2,200 would again cost your business £1,485 if your company is trading.

 Receipts for your new business computer or small business laptop and associated equipment

-How to buy a computer for business -other considerations
+Other considerations around how to buy a computer for business

 Where do you start when you buy a computer for business?

-The latest operating system commonly used is Windows 10, although Windows 11 is now on the market too.
-Windows 10 Pro is one of the best available, and we will see what Windows 11 brings.
+When you search for the best business laptops or best small business desktop computer, the latest operating system commonly used is Windows 11, although Windows 12 is now on the market too.
+Windows 11 is one of the leading operating systems available when we look for the best laptops for business owners.
+In the future, we will see what Windows 12 brings.

 The technical terms look out for when you buy a computer for business

-Within the PC market, when you search for desktop computers and business laptops (UK), there are various technical specifications to consider as part of a business computer purchase.
+Within the PC market, when you search for the best desktop computers for business as well as business laptops (UK), there are various technical specifications to consider as part of a contractor business computer purchase.
 Therefore, when you are looking to buy computer or laptop for business use there are technical terms to watch out for.
 As part of your search, you will be looking out for the best laptop computer for small business owners and UK contractors.
-Therefore, as part of this search please consider:
+Therefore, as part of your search to buy a computer for business, please consider:

 - The core processor.
 Intel core is the leader in the market, and they have recently released Intel Core i7 and, subsequently, Intel Core i9.
 AMD Ryzen is another leader in the core processor market.
 Fairly new on the market are quad-core processors -these have four independent units named cores which read and execute central processing unit (CPU) instructions.